 After sharing my recipe for the perfect baked chicken breast, it is definitely time to share my favorite perfect baked chicken thighs…you just can’t beat the crispy skin and juicy meat in this recipe!

 I have tested and retested this recipe more than 15 times now, and made a lot of mistakes along the way.

-I’m sharing all the tips so you can get perfect, juicy chicken thighs with crispy skin!
+The good news is that I’m sharing all the tips so you can get perfect, juicy baked chicken thighs with crispy skin!
 Because if there isn’t crispy skin involved, just count me out.
-It’s the best part of this baked chicken thighs recipe!
+It’s the best part of this recipe!

 Why you’ll ♡ these baked chicken thighs

 - they are oven-ready in just 10 minutes

 - this is a simple, classic recipe that goes with everything